Frequently Asked Questions

 The word "Values" in the name of the organization refers to the civic values and governmental principles upon which the United States government was founded.
 Examples of the civic values examined in the curriculum are the importance of keeping one's word, self-control, honesty, and respectful behavior toward all others.
 Examples of governmental principles studied are the rights and responsibilities of voting and serving in public office.

-Does the Why America Is Free Curriculum teach values?
+Does Why America Is Free teach values?
 What values?
 How?

-Does the Why America Is Free Curriculum deal with issues of slavery and equality?
+Does Why America Is Free deal with issues of slavery and equality?

 Yes, it does address issues of slavery and equality extensively and effectively throughout the curriculum.

 What grade levels is Why America Is Free designed to serve?

 Why America Is Free is designed for upper elementary school, meeting or exceeding the standards of learning at the 4th and 5th grade levels.
 It can be used with adaptations below and above this grade level, and a group of principals who reviewed the enrichment study concluded that high school students would benefit greatly from much of it.